charliewilson0x1f3/rust-crypto-server/README.md

 - openssl
 - cargo (rust)

 The server implementation is up to you.
 I recommend Apache.
-Place the project in /var/www.
+Place the project in the "/var/www" directory.
 In the directory "rust," cd into each subdirectory besides "lib" (lib is where custom shared libraries are) and run "./load.sh" (compiles rust and moves the executables to the cgi-bin - make sure cargo is in PATH).
-Each of those directories is an independent Rust project, and they all have proper "load" scripts.
+Each of those directories is an independent Rust project, and they all have proper "load.sh" scripts.
 If needed, enable CGI scripts with the server, and point "/cgi-bin/" to "var/www/cgi-bin."
 Also, any file or directory needs correct permissions to be accessed by the server.
+Be sure to properly configure https.
 The administrator username is always "admin."
 I left the admin with "Security2@" as the password.
 You can change this by deleting "server/passwords/admin" and signing up as admin again.
 Just make sure you move the generated "server/requests/admin" to "server/passwords/admin."

 ## What this project currently needs